maniatisni/iDAS-self-supervised-denoising/README.md

 the difference between their respective waveform recordingsby their distance.
 Owing to the low noise floor of these shallow borehole seismometers, the resulting strain rate waveforms exhibit an extremely high SNR.*

 ### Training Strategy
-The idea is to pretrain on the synthetic data for 100 epochs, and then train on our real world data, for fewer epochs, for example 10, and see the results.
+The idea is to pretrain on the synthetic data, and then train on our real world data, for fewer epochs, for example 10, and see the results.
+As the synthetic dataset is limited, we also applied data augmentation techniques,
+by applying them at random, and also increasing number of epochs so that they will take effect.
+Namely:
+- Time Reversal of signals
+- Polarity Flips, so that the network learns to reconstruct around zero.

 As this is a self supervised problem, and the aim is to actually denoise our data,
 there is nothing forbidding us to train on the data we want to denoise.